Free weaning plan - Register here

 Baby Weight

-Baby weight is a very reliable indicator that your little one is growing happily and healthily.
+The weight of your baby is a very reliable indicator that your little one is growing happily and healthily.
 Your baby’s weight can also serve to let you know that something’s not quite right, and that further advice and guidance is needed.

 Whether your baby is breastfed or formula-fed it’s important to have all the information you need.
-Here you’ll find lots of helpful advice and information about average baby weight, how this will be recorded, and how often you should weigh your baby.
+Here you’ll find lots of helpful advice and information on the infant's average weight in the UK, how this will be recorded, and how often you should weigh your baby.

 How much should your baby weigh?